 In the context of MongoDB, “cluster” is the word usually used for either a replica set or a sharded cluster.
-A replica set is the replication of a group of MongoDB servers that hold copies of the same data; this is a fundamental property for production deployments as it ensures high availability and redundancy, which are crucial features to have in place in case of failovers and planned maintenance periods.
+A replica set is the of a group of MongoDB servers that hold copies of the same data; this is a fundamental property for production deployments as it ensures high availability and redundancy, which are crucial to have in place in case of failovers and planned maintenance periods.

 A sharded cluster is also commonly known as horizontal scaling, where data is distributed across many servers.

 The main purpose of sharded MongoDB is to scale reads and writes along multiple shards.

 is a NoSQL Database-as-a-Service offering in the public cloud (available in Microsoft Azure, Google Cloud Platform, Amazon Web Services).
 This is a managed MongoDB service, and with just a few clicks, you can , accessible from your favorite web browser.

 You don’t need to install any software on your workstation as you can connect to MongoDB directly from the web user interface as well as inspect, query, and visualize data.